 This is interesting.
-Back in the ’90s it was being said that, “all things that can be digital will be digital.”
-This makes perfect sense in an Internet world since “bits” are said to be “weightless” when compared to “atoms.”
-There are little marginal costs in their production, they are cheap and easy to ship, they can often be sold without typical intermediaries, and information (text, photos, audio, video and movies) can easily be converted.
-It would be the “democratization” of information where anyone could be a publisher / movie producer / rock star, with direct access to audiences.
+Back in the ’90s it was said that “all things that can be digital will be digital,” which makes perfect sense in an Internet world.
+“Bits” are “weightless” while “atoms” are not.
+There are few marginal costs in their production, they’re cheap and easy to ship, they can often be sold without the usual intermediaries, and information (text, photos, audio, video, and movies) can easily be converted.
+It would be the “democratization” of information where anyone could be a publisher, movie producer, or rock star, with direct access to audiences.

-And of course, in a large way we’ve seen this come to pass, with blogs, YouTube and social media leading the way, along with a great deal of consternation, too, eg: Napster leading to lawsuits against music consumers, the decimation of newspaper revenues, and Hollywood’s foot-dragging as it clings to antiquated business models despite Apple’s best efforts to coral them into the iTunes store.
+And, of course, in a large way, we’ve seen this come to pass, with blogs, YouTube, and social media leading the way.
+But not without some consternation, eg: Napster, which led to lawsuits against music consumers, the decimation of newspaper revenues, and Hollywood’s foot-dragging as it clings to antiquated business models.

-Add to this today’s revelation that, at least for Amazon’s Kindle, digi-books are outselling paper ones.
-This should not be surprising as we’ve already seen the same shift from physical product to digital in the music industry.
-But it’s telling that consumers are preferring digital in a growing way across all media.
+And now we’ve learned that, at least for Amazon’s Kindle, digi-books are outselling paper ones.
+This should not be surprising as we’ve already seen the same shift from physical products to digital in the music industry.
+But it’s telling that consumers prefer digital in a growing way across all media.
 The prophecy is coming to pass.

 Read full article: http://bit.ly/mCgsDQ